-If you don’t teach your children how to help others, in the future they will probably learn by example.
-This can be a problem when they are older and you may find that they have become too self-centred or arrogant.
+If you don’t teach your children how to help others, in the future they will learn by example.
+This can be a problem when they are older, and you may find that they have become too self-centered or arrogant.

 5. Helping with household work

-That said, there is a time and place for helping out with chores.
-If your child is in the very early stages of learning about responsibility, then you can help them learn to be responsible for their own work.
-If your child is in their early teens, you can start to let them do more and more yard work.
+That said, there is a time and place for helping with chores.
+If your child is in the initial stages of learning about responsibility, then you can help them learn to be responsible for their own work.
+If your child is in their early teens, you can start to let them do more yard work.

 It’s important to remember that your child isn’t going to be able to do everything on their own.
 You’ll still need to help them with simple tasks, such as cutting a tomato in half, but you should allow your child to take more responsibility.

 Eye contact is an important part of communication, and it can be especially important when talking with someone.
 Establishing eye contact shows that you are paying attention to the person you are talking to, and it can help you to better understand what the other person is saying.
 It can also help to create a connection with the other person.
 However, you should not stare at the other person for too long, as this can be seen as creepy or intimidating.

 Making eye contact with others while having a conversation indicates self-confidence within a person.
 You can teach this to your child by practicing eye contact with them while having a conversation.
 If your child learns this habit, he/she will grow up having a good social relationship with people.